msft-jasonparker/Automated-AVD-Deployment/README.md

 - Az.DesktopVirtualization (should be installed with the Az module)
 - Az.WvdOperations.psm1 (located in the Operations folder)

-The Az.WvdOperations module was created to be used with this deployment process.
-Located in the .\Scripts directory is a script called 'CopyToPSPath.ps1'.
-Run this script to copy the module to your path and import to your session.

 ---

 ### Scale Unit ARM Template